 Large quantities of rice was distributed during the initial decades as a compensation for the families while they worked in their own lands.
 The concept of 'Food for work' was implemented by SKDRDP, with a view to develop the lands.
 Thus the initial decade of SKDRDP can be considered as the charity phase.

 In the early 90s, on review of the project, it was realised that mere charity does not give the desired result.
 Hence SKDRDP adopted the self-help mode by organizing Self-help Groups (SHGs), more on the lines of Joint Liability Groups (JLGs).

-SKDRDP as a BC and BF : SKDRDP took an active part in implementing the financial inclusion plan of the government of India by working as Banking Business Correspondent and Business Facilitator (BC and BF) in all the areas of its operation.
-Under the programme SKDRDP is promoting Self Help groups, enabling the poor people in the remote villages to access banking facilities at their door steps.
-SKDRDP is BC and BF to State Bank of India, Union Bank of India, Canara Bank, IDBI bank, Karnataka Grameena Bank and Bank Of Baroda.
+SKDRDP as a BC and BF: SKDRDP BC Trust took an active part in implementing the financial inclusion plan of the government of India by working as Banking Business Correspondent and Business Facilitator (BC and BF) in all the areas of its operation.
+Under the programme the trust is promoting Self Help Groups (SHG), enabling the poor people in the remote villages to access banking facilities at their door steps.
+SKDRDP BC Trust is BC and BF to State Bank of India, Bank of Baroda, IDBI bank, Bank of Maharashtra, Karnataka Grameena Bank and Karnataka Bank.
+SKDRDP BC Trust is also the partner of SIDBI (Small Industries Development Bank of India) to finance SHG members to promote self-employment under their "Prayas" Scheme.